gracco/sysadmin-interview-questions/README.md

 * What is the difference between IDS and IPS?
   - IDS detect the problem inspecting the packet header and payload and create a log.
-  - IPS detect the problem inspecting the packet header and payload and drop the packet if finds something problematic.
+  - IPS detect the problem inspecting the packet header and payload and drop the packet if finds something problematic, based in some pre made rules.

 * What shortcuts do you use on a regular basis?
   - ai package - sudo aptitude install package
   - ll - ls -lha
   - gitcm - git commit -m
+  - gl - git pull
+  - gp - git push
+  - .. - cd ..
+  - ... - cd ../..
+  - .... - cd ../../../

 * What is the Linux Standard Base?
   - It's a joint project projected by several Linux distributions under the organizational structure of the Linux Foundation to standardize the sofware system structure, including filesystem hierarchy.

 * What is an atomic operation?
   - Atomic operations are program operations that run completly independently of any other process.